 About Lightning Wheels

 Athletic competition is one of the truest tests of the human spirit.
-Children’s Specialized Hospital is committed to nurturing that spirit in every way possible.
+Children’s Specialized Hospital and Children's Lightning Wheels is committed to nurturing that spirit in every way possible.

 The objectives of the program are: